Skip to content

 Simply put, telehealth allows you to access healthcare virtually.
 Some common ways people use telehealth are:

-• Consultations over the phone with your GP or psychologist
+• Consultations over the phone with your medical doctor or nurse practitioner, or psychologist

-• Getting a referral from your GP emailed to you after an over-the-phone consultation
+• Getting a referral from your healthcare provider emailed to you after an over-the-phone consultation

-• Your doctor might ask you questions over the phone to diagnose your symptoms
+• Your medical doctor might ask you questions over the phone to diagnose your symptoms

 • Using devices to monitor health concerns like heart rate or blood sugar levels while you’re at home.
 The information from these devices is sent to your healthcare professional